aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

-Both the models above are unable to classify our data into 2 classes because in both cases the red points (significant in number) are present on both sides of the line.
+Both the models above cannot classify our data into two classes because, in both cases, the red points (significant in number) are present on both sides of the line.

-We thus need something better than a straight line to divide our data into 2 separate classes.
+We thus need something better than a straight line to divide our data into two separate classes.

 Realistic data is much more complex and not always classified by a straight line.
 For this purpose, we need a non-linear boundary to separate our data.
-Perceptron model works on the most basic form of a neural network, but for realistic data classification, we use Deep Neural Network or Multi-Layer Perceptrons.
+The perceptron model works on the most basic form of a neural network, but we use Deep Neural Network or Multi-Layer Perceptrons for realistic data classification.